-- In the navigation bar on the left, click System Status and Health > All Configured Tasks > New. - In the Create Task panel, click Monitor Tasks on Multiple Engines > Monitor Job Streams and click Next. - 3.
+- 2. In the Create Task panel, click Monitor Tasks on Multiple Engines > Monitor Tob Streams and click Next. - 3.
 In the Enter Task Information panel, specify a name for the task you are creating (a default name is provided) and define the Tivoli Workload Scheduler engines where you want to run the task.
 The task is run following the specified engine sequence.
 In this panel, you can also specify whether to share the task with others, to allow them to see and run the task, but not to modify it. - 4.
 Click Next to proceed with task creation or click Finish to complete the creation using the default values and exit without proceeding to the following steps.
 If you are editing an existing task, properties are organized in tabs. - 5.
 In the General Filter panel, specify some broad filtering criteria to limit the results retrieved by your query.
 Here you start refining the scope of your query by also considering the amount of information you want to retrieve.
-Optionally, you can customize how often to refresh the information in the results table by specifying the refresh interval in seconds.
-If the periodic refresh is enabled for a task, when the task runs, the refresh time control options are shown in the results table.
-You can also set or change the periodic refresh interval directly in the results table.
-In this case, the value specified at task creation time is temporarily overwritten.
-You can search for job streams based on their identifier, status, scheduled time, and priority.
-For example, you can look for all the job streams that are currently running and were scheduled to run within a specific time period. - 6.
-In the Columns Definition panel, select the information you want to display in the table containing the query results.
+Optionally,

+- 6. In the Columns Definition panel, select the information you want to display in the table containing the query results.
 According to the columns you choose here, the corresponding information is displayed in the task results table.
 For example, for all the objects resulting from your query, you might want to see their statuses, when they were scheduled to run, and the engines on which they ran.
-You can then drill down into this information displayed in the table and navigate it.

-7. In the All Configured Tasks panel, you can see the main details about the task that you have just created.
+You can then drill down into this information displayed in the table and navigate it. - 7.
+In the All Configured Tasks panel, you can see the main details about the task that you have just created.
 You can also choose to run the task immediately.
 In this case, if you have not yet specified an engine connection name, you must do so now.
 The task is now in the list of your tasks where you can open and modify it.
 You can find it in the task lists displayed by clicking the following options: System Status and Health > All Configured Tasks or Workload Monitoring > Monitor Job Streams.